vinliao/blog-next/content/posts/2020/05/freezing-sentence.md

 To you, it might mean nothing, but to me, it was a magical experience.
 I was witnessing the answer to my burning question appear right in front of my eyes, and I don't even have any clue how it happened.

 That sentence _froze_ me.
 I just stared at it with awe.
-It helped me understand that the words that I have the privilege to type _is alive,_ and I am just a tool for it to expresses itself.
+It helped me understand that the words that I have the privilege to type _is alive,_ and I am just a tool for it to express itself.

 It's not me who create art; the art expresses itself.